ms/buildtogether.tech/introduction/index.md

 -   Know how to use [Git][git] to save and share files.
 (It's OK not to know [the more obscure commands][git-man-page-generator].)

+This book can be read on its own or as a companion to *[Software Tools in JavaScript][stjs]*, which teaches the basics of software design by showing you how to build the tools you program with.
+If you are looking for a project to do in a course, adding a tool to those covered there would be fun as well as educational.
+Please see <span x="conclusion"></span> for more details.

 ## Topics

 Life is short and your project is even shorter, so this book focuses on the